 - Other things to know before signing up for a policy

-- Practical steps to compare and sign up for a German car insurance contract online:
+- Practical steps to sign up for a German car insurance contract online:

 A little guide to your car insurance in Germany